Haida people: Death in battle

 Battles between a group of Haida warriors and another community sometimes resulted in the annihilation of either one or both of the groups involved.
 Villages would be burned down during a battle which was a common practice during Northwest coast battles.
 The Haida burned their warriors who died in battles, though it is not known if this act was done after each battle or only after battles in which they were victorious.
 The Haida believed that fallen warriors went to the House of Sun, which was considered a highly honorable death.
 For this reason, a specially made military suit was prepared for chiefs if they fell in battle.
 The slaves belonging to the chiefs who died in battle were burned with them.

-Weapons used in battles
+Weapons used

 The Haida used the bow and arrow until it was replaced by firearms acquired from Europeans in the 19th century, but other traditional weapons were still preferred.
 The weapons that the Haida used were often multi-functional; they were used not only in battle, but during other activities as well.
 For instance, daggers were very common and almost always the weapon of choice for hand-to-hand combat, and were also used during hunting and to create other tools.
 One medicine man's dagger that Alexander Mackenzie came across during his exploration of Haida Gwaii, was used both for fights and to hold the medicine man's hair up.
 Another dagger that Mackenzie obtained from a Haida village was said to be connected to a Haida legend; many daggers had individual histories which made them unique from one another.